AceAdxm/GSC-IW8-SCRIPTING/README.md

 # IW8 MW2019 GSC Testing Hub

-Welcome!
-This server/resources are for **testing IW8 MW2019 GSC scripts**.
+Welcome! theses resources are for **testing IW8 MW2019 GSC scripts**.
 Everything here is experimental and for learning/testing purposes only.

 ## ⚡ Tools & Credits